Eligarf/stealthy/README.md

 ## Stealth vs Perception Ties
 D&D 5E treats skill contest ties as preserving the status quo, so I assume that ties are won by passive Perception and lost by active Perception.
 Its not perfect, but seems to do a decent job.

+## Experimental

+### Check token lighting conditions
+This option triggers a check for the following effects on the target token:
+    Dark, Dim
+IF the target token has these effects, then the passive perception check will be adjusted accordingly.
+This takes Darkvision into account for light conditions ( light level bump ) before determining passive perception adjustment.

 ## Required modules
 * [lib-wrapper](https://foundryvtt.com/packages/lib-wrapper)
 ## Optional modules